 Post Doctoral Researcher, Liverpool John Moores University, 2020 - present

-Srisawat K, Hesketh K, Cocks M, Strauss J, Edwards BJ, Lisboa PJ, Shepherd S, Burniston JG.
-2020.
+Srisawat K, Hesketh KL, Cocks MS, Strauss JA, Edwards BJ, Lisboa PJ, Shepherd SO, Burniston JG.
+2019.
 Reliability of Protein Abundance and Synthesis Measurements in Human Skeletal Muscle.
-Proteomics, 20 DOI Author Url Public Url
+Proteomics, 20 DOI Author Url Publisher Url Public Url

-Hesketh K, Shepherd SO, Strauss JA, Low DA, Cooper RG, Wagenmakers AJM, Cocks M. 2019.
+Hesketh K, Shepherd SO, Strauss JA, Low DA, Cooper RG, Wagenmakers AJM, Cocks MS. 2019.
 Passive Heat Therapy in Sedentary Humans Increases Skeletal Muscle Capillarisation and eNOS Content but Not Mitochondrial Density or GLUT4 Content.
-American Journal of Physiology: Heart and Circulatory Physiology, 317 :H114-H123 DOI Author Url Public Url
+AJP - Heart and Circulatory Physiology, 317 :H114-H123 DOI Author Url Publisher Url Public Url

 Wagenmakers AJM, Hesketh K, Shepherd SO, Strauss JA, Low DA, Cooper RJ, Cocks M. 2019.
 Passive Heat Therapy in Sedentary Humans Improves Aerobic Capacity and Insulin Sensitivity via Increases in Skeletal Muscle Capillarisation and eNOS FASEB JOURNAL, Experimental Biology Meeting (EB) 33 Author Url